xapi-project/xen-api/broker/README.md

 ---------------------

-Messages are always queued at the switch inputs, in a queue labelled with both the input port and the output port.
+Messages are always queued at the switch inputs, in a queue labelled with both the input name and the output name.
 The queues have a fixed size and message transmission will block if the queue is full.
-Note that flooding messages to one output port will not cause messages sent to other output ports to block, since they will be kept in separate queues.
-Similarly if a remote endpoint is unresponsive then this will apply backpressure through only one queue per input port.
+Note that flooding messages to one output name will not cause messages sent to other output names to block, since they will be kept in separate queues.
+Similarly if a remote name is unresponsive then this will apply backpressure through only one queue per input name.